ChrisDavi3s/sim_eval/README.md

 **Most plotters will accept MULTIPLE target systems allowing comparison of methods against each other on the SAME plot.**

+## How it works:

+We attach the calculators to reference frames and then use the plotters to generate plots and metrics.

+Plotters are seperated into three categories and we have a base plotter that, as well as containing a lot of the code for the Energy, Stress, and Forces subclasses, can generate all plots at once.

+BasePlotter:
+- plot_all_scatter : Generates scatter plots for energy, forces, and stress
+- plot_all_distributions : Plots raw box plots for energy, forces, and stress (without comparison to reference)

+EnergyPlotter:
+- plot_scatter : Generates scatter plots for energy

 ## Currently Implemented Comparisons
 - Nequip / Allegro
   ```python